itscjreyes/test-repo/readme.md

 ####Gulp Plugins

 There are several different plugins we can use to help automate our workflow.
-We will be using a Sass compiler, autoprefixer, ES6 to ES5 transpiler, and live reload tool called Browsersync.
+We will be using a Sass compiler, autoprefixer, ES6 to ES5 transpiler, and a live reload tool called Browsersync.

 Install these plugins by running the following commands: